Patcybermind/docs/content/wireless.md

 ### Windows Dual Boot

 If you are dual booting Windows, you may lose access to your wifi card entirely after running driver/OS updates in Windows.
-You may be able to gain access to your wifi card again by disabling "Fast Startup" in the Windows power options before booting back into Pop!_OS.
+You may be able to gain access to your wifi card again by disabling "Fast Startup" in the Windows power options before booting back into Pop!_OS or by holding shift down and clicking turn off on windows.